callstack/super-app-showcase/packages/auth/README.md

 ## Setup

-Install dependencies for all applications in root directory in root directory:
+Install dependencies for all applications in root directory of this monorepo:
 ```
 yarn bootstrap
 ```

 ### Run

-Start dev server for all applications in root directory since Auth Module could not be run as a standalone app.
+Start dev server for all applications in root directory of this monorepo since Auth Module could not be run as a standalone app.
 Auth Module server will run on 9003 port:
 ```
 yarn start
 ```